 The gorgeous Iguazu Falls lie within Argentinian territory in Misiones province on the border with Brazil.
-Covering the border between three states, Brazil, Argentina, and Paraguay, Iguazu waterfalls are spectacular.
+Covering the border between three states, Brazil, Argentina, and Paraguay, Iguazu waterfalls are spectacular and often a must in the best South American tours.

 Iguazu Falls, a natural wonder in three countries